dddrrreee/cs240lx-23spr/labs/README.md

 ## Labs.

-This is a partial set of possible labs.
+This is a partial set of tentative labs.
 They've been split into ones we'll almost certainly do and those that we might do depending on interest.
-In either case, these are a ***tentative*** set of labs.
+In either case, they will change!
-They will change!
 Some will get dropped.
 Some will get added.
 All will get modified significantly.

-Last year's repo [has a ton of labs](https://github.com/dddrrreee/cs240lx-22spr/tree/main/labs) if you look through the subdirectories.
+[Last year's repo has a ton of labs](https://github.com/dddrrreee/cs240lx-22spr/tree/main/labs) if you look through the subdirectories.
 It's worth going through these and letting us know which seem most interesting.